nikhil-kamboj420/React.js_HOOKS_/README.md

 - Components that consume the context to access and update the theme state.
 - A toggle button that allows users to switch between light and dark themes, demonstrating how to manage global state and re-render components based on context changes.

+### CounterPP

+A counter component that utilizes the `useReducer` hook for state management.
+This mini project includes:
+- A reducer function to manage the counter state.
+- Actions to increment, decrement, and reset the counter.
+- A user interface that allows users to interact with the counter, demonstrating how to effectively manage complex state logic with `useReducer`.

 ## useRef Hook

 The `useRef` hook is used to create mutable object references that persist for the full lifetime of the component.
 It allows direct access to DOM elements without causing re-renders.